lukensmall/pkg_ping/README.md

 -h will print the "help" options.

--O will override searching for snapshot mirrors and search for release mirrors.
-It will throw an error if it is a release kernel.
+-O will override searching for snapshot and search for release.
+It will override searching for release mirrors and search for snapshot if it is a release.

 -s will accept floating-point timeout like 1.5 seconds using strtod() and handrolled validation, eg. "-s 1.5", default 5.